Your labs came back normal. Again.

-When I first tried hair tissue mineral analysis (HTMA) over seven years ago, I have to admit I was a huge skeptic.
-While I'm no stranger to losing hair from coloring, breakage, and hair loss in my early twenties due to poor nutrition, purposely cutting off a piece of my hair at the root to send in for testing was a slightly different story.
-I was terrified even though it was only about one tablespoon of hair from the root, but I did it anyways.
-Now I'm here to tell you all about it.
+When I first tried hair tissue mineral analysis over ten years ago, I was a huge skeptic.
+Purposely cutting off a piece of my hair at the root to send in for testing felt strange - but I did it anyway.

 - Metabolic type via the calcium:phosphorus ratio

-- Stress supportive mineral balance via the sodium:potassium ratio
+- Stress mineral balance via the sodium:potassium ratio

-- Thyroid supportive mineral balance via the calcium:potassium ratio
+- Thyroid mineral balance via the calcium:potassium ratio

-- Hormone supportive mineral balance via the zinc:copper ratio
+- Hormone mineral balance via the zinc:copper ratio

-- Adrenal supportive mineral balance via the sodium:magnesium ratio
+- Adrenal mineral balance via the sodium:magnesium ratio

-- Blood sugar supportive mineral balance via the calcium:magnesium ratio
+- Blood sugar mineral balance via the calcium:magnesium ratio

-This study examining hair mineral levels of 40 newly diagnosed cancer patients prior to anti-cancer chemotherapy found that "Breast cancer patients had low calcium, magnesium, iron, copper, manganese, and zinc, whereas they had high arsenic, sodium, and potassium compared with the normal control."[2] - Hair Analysis and Metabolic Syndrome or Syndrome X:
+A study of 40 newly diagnosed breast cancer patients found they had low calcium, magnesium, iron, copper, manganese, and zinc, with high arsenic, sodium, and potassium compared to the healthy control group.

-- Diet – Processed food, fad diets, eating too little, and depleted soil can all contribute to mineral imbalances.
+Diet - Processed food, fad diets, eating too little, and depleted soil all contribute.

-- Inherited imbalances – Mineral deficiencies and/or excesses can be inherited from your parents.
+Inherited imbalances - Deficiencies and excesses can be passed down from parents.

 10 Things Hair Analysis Can Teach You